 When you feel like you can't stop eating

-Numerous terms have been used to describe a loss of control over eating.
-Among others, these include compulsive overeating, binge eating, emotional eating, and food addictio.
+Numerous terms have been used to describe a loss of control overeating.
+Among others, these include compulsive overeating, binge eating, emotional eating, and food addiction.
 Of these, binge eating is the only term with clear meaning since it is one of the necessary criteria for a diagnosis of binge eating disorder.

 Those struggling with overeating who are of normal and higher weight don’t often see themselves as having an eating disorder.
 They tend to minimize maladaptive overeating and instead attribute their failed weight loss and food issues to moral failing (“I am a bad dieter” or “I have no willpower”).
 Once they learn about the diagnostic criteria for various overeating disorders, they often recognize behaviors that have been evident since childhood.

 If you are struggling with compulsive overeating or related problems, it does not mean that you lack self-control and when treated effectively recovery is possible.